 The town is serviced by V/Line bus services four times a day Monday to Friday, three times on a Saturday and twice on a Sunday, connecting Trentham to Daylesford and Woodend along with two bus services to Kyneton.
-High school children use private bus transport to Mount Macedon and Woodend.
+High school children travel mostly to Daylesford or Kyneton, with some to Woodend.
 These frequencies are not sufficient to provide a convenient and reliable travel choice for users.
 Expanding the V/Line services should be explored as part of broader enhancements to the regional public transport network.